samirmakadia/vidstream/legal/privacy_policy.md

 - Right to opt-out of sale of personal information
 - Right to non-discrimination for exercising privacy rights

-To exercise these rights, contact us at privacy@vidstream.app.
+To exercise these rights, contact us at privacy@vidmeet.app.

 ---

-This Privacy Policy is effective as of [Current Date] and applies to all users of the VidStream application.
+This Privacy Policy is effective as of [Current Date] and applies to all users of the VidMeet application.